Pachycereus schottii (Engelm.) D.R.Hunt

 How to Grow and Care

-These extraordinarily low-maintenance plants can basically grow untouched for decades, so there is really not a lot you need to worry about.
-Obviously it is very important that they receive adequate sun and heat and be careful around their spines.
+These extraordinarily low-maintenance plants can grow untouched for decades, so there is not a lot you need to worry about.
+It is very important that they receive adequate sun and heat and be careful around their spines.
 If grown in containers, make sure that they are being repotted and that their soil isn't too moist.
 Other than that, these plants are about as simple and hands-off as it gets.

 Learn more at How to Grow and Care for Pachycereus.